Konamiman/Z280TechnicalManual/6-Interrupts_And_Traps.md

 An externally generated interrupt (maskable or nonmaskable) causes the User/System bit, the Single-Step bit, and the Interrupt Enable Request bits in the Master Status register to be cleared to 0, which puts the CPU in system mode with single-stepping disabled.
 The previous condition of the MSR is not saved.
 The current value in the Program Counter is pushed onto the system mode stack.

 For nonmaskable interrupts, the constant 0066<sub>H</sub> is then loaded into the Program Counter; thus, 0066<sub>H</sub> is the starting address of the nonmaskable interrupt service routine.
 For maskable interrupts, the programmer must maintain a table in memory of the 16-bit starting addresses for every maskable interrupt service routine.
 This table can be located anywhere in the system mode data memory address space, starting on a 256-byte memory boundary.
 When a maskable interrupt is accepted, a 16-bit pointer into this table is generated in order to select the starting address of the appropriate service routine from the table entries.
 The peripheral generating the interrupt places an 8-bit vector on the data bus in response to the interrupt acknowledge.
 This vector becomes the lower eight bits of the pointer into the table.
 The upper eight bits of the pointer are the contents of the I register.
 This pointer is treated as an address in the system data memory space that can be translated to a physical address by the MMU.
 The actual logical address of the service routine is found by referencing the word located at the address formed by concatenating the I register's contents with the vector.
 Figure 6-1 illustrates the sequence of events for processing mode 2 maskable interrupts.
-A reset clears the 1 register to all zeros.
+A reset clears the I register to all zeros.

 <br/>